The business flows of layer-7 and layer-4 CLB (formerly application CLB) are as shown below:

 example.qcloud.\*matches all domain names beginning with

-If the client request fails to match all forwarding rules, the default access rule (default_server) will be matched.
-If you have not configured default access for Layer-7 listener, the request will match the first domain name loaded by CLB (its loading order is different from that configured in the console.
-The domain name may not be the first one configured in the console).
+- If your layer-7 listener has no default domain name configured, client requests that do not match other rules will be forwarded to the first domain name loaded by CLB (its loading order may be different from that configured in the console; therefore, it may not be the first one configured in the console).

 =indicates exact match.

-^~indicates that the URL begins with a general string and is not regex match.
+^~indicates that the URL starts with a regular string and is not for regex match.

 ~indicates case-sensitive regex match.

 /indicates generic match, where any requests will be matched if there are no other matches.